Juxtagames/M5E-Ruleset/README.md

 ## Future Publications

-Future publications will expand the rules by adding such things as fantasy races, magic, cybernetics, aliens, space travel, superheroes, and more.
-Much of this material will be available as supplements and campaigns; see the [Juxtagames](https://www.juxtagames.com) website for more information on the Expansion Kits.
+Future Expansion Kits will supplement the rules by adding such things as fantasy races, magic, aliens, monsters, cybernetics, robotics, artificial life, artificial intelligence, mecha, space travel, superheroes more.
+Optional plug-ins will cover things like fame and glory points, sanity or dread rules, and mook rules; the list goes on!
+Much of this material will be available in supplements and/or campaign publications; see the [Juxtagames](https://www.juxtagames.com) website for more information on the Expansion Kits.

 # Ruleset Downloads